Rhetos/LightDMS/Readme.md

 To build the package from source, run `Build.bat`.
 The build output is a NuGet package in the "Install" subfolder.

-For contributions guidelines see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.

 ### Test

 #### Prerequisites

-- Powershell
+* PowerShell
-- Docker with Linux container mode (for Azure Blob and S3 Storage emulators)
+* Docker with Linux container mode (for Azure Blob and S3 Storage emulators)
-- MS SQL Server instance with FILESTREAM enabled
+* MS SQL Server instance with FILESTREAM enabled

 #### Configuration and run test